 It is generally recommended that an emergency fund be able to cover 3 months of living expenses, though Suze Orman of Financial Solutions for You suggests 8 months.

 The exact amount will vary depending on your circumstances.
-For example, whether you are renting or paying off a mortgage, support kids, pets, in-laws etc. or not.
+For example, whether you are renting or paying off a mortgage, support kids, pets, in-laws etc.

 Ok, you’ve worked out how much 3 months of living expenses is for your household and it seems way too hard to save that much!